Applied-Scientific-Research/onbody/README.md

 necessary.
 In the code here, we perform a very fast partial sort along the longest coordinate axis such that the left (low) portion of the collection has blocksize \* 2^n particles, where n depends on the level of the tree.
+This uses an algorithm more like Floyd-Rivest than QuickSelect, as the problem is identical to that of finding the k-th smallest element in an array (where k can be large).
+The pivots are almost always close to those predicted by linear interpolation because at each level, the node positions along that axis are effectively random.

 #### Equivalent particles
 Treecodes and fast codes must generate approximations of both the source terms on the